-In this article I want to explain how to measure standing reach correctly.
-I have created a standing reach calculator designed to tell you your estimated standing reach depending on your height.
+In this article, I want to explain how to measure standing reach correctly.
+I have also created a standing reach calculator designed to tell you your estimated standing reach depending on your height.

 Standing reach measures how high someone can reach with their hands while standing flat-footed.
 It is an important measurement for basketball players because it determines how easily they can get off shots against a defender.
 A good standing reach is also very helpful on defense, as it allows to deter shots, deflect passes or make highlight blocks with greater ease.